rlp1990/star_wars_react/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project root directory, you can run:

+### `npm install`

+Will install all required dependencies.\
+After that, please follow next step below.

 ### `npm start`